Is sex too expensive in your marriage?

 Then there’s simply feeling well!
 If you’re afraid you’re going to puke, sex isn’t high on the list of things you’d like to do.
 That’s why pregnancy can make sex so tricky!
 But so can other ailments, like migraines, chronic pain, and more.

 How to Lower the Cost: Decide that you will make a priority to take care of your health.
 Start an exercise routine, even if it’s just 15 minutes a day.
 Consult a nutritionist or do some research on how to eat better.
+Drink your 8 glasses of water a day to reduce headaches.
 If you have a specific health concern, speak to your doctor about how to manage it.
 Your body really matters; let’s treat it well!

 5. Feeling emotionally replenished